 You may decide that the role is just right for you but that the money is the only thing holding you back, and you wouldn’t be the first – we find that the most common negotiation after an offer is about money.
 If you do want the job, you should reiterate your interest and explain in detail why you feel the salary should be higher – be reasonable!
 If negotiations are conducted sensibly and constructively you will gain respect from the employer.

-Before getting into negotiations with any employer, work out what your minimum requirement is for any job – you must know what pays the bills and puts the food on the table.
-You don’t have to disclose this figure but it is necessary to know what it is.
 You will also need to get a grip on what your skills are worth in the market because you do not want to over- or undervalue your worth.
 It may be that the offer is perfectly acceptable, but if it’s not then you need to negotiate something which is fair and acceptable to both parties.
 In truth, this is the one part of the proceedings where you have the upper hand, but don’t lose out by asking for a salary which is unexpectedly higher than originally anticipated.
 An employer will honour and respect someone who has a clear understanding of his or her true worth in the marketplace.
 You should also consider carefully what you would do if the negotiations were unsuccessful and the company could not increase the salary – whether you would still definitely turn the role down, or reconsider their first offer.
 If the former, remember to leave a positive impression and thank the company for their time and their offer.

 If you decide to accept the role, either after negotiations or straightaway after the offer, accept the job verbally and try to outline a possible start date.
 Never resign from your current role until you have the offer in writing; the offer letter must contain all the salient points such as job title, salary, and any related benefits.
 It should also contain the company’s terms and conditions of employment.
 Be sure to read this clearly and understand the most salient points such as pay, holidays, working hours, and benefits.